adarsh0930/puny-url/README.md

    cd puny-url
 Install dependencies:

+bash
+Copy
+Edit
 npm install
 Set up environment variables:

 Create a .env file in the root directory and add:

+env
+Copy
+Edit
 SQLITE_PATH=./database.sqlite
 Start the server:

+bash
+Copy
+Edit
 node index.js
 The server will run on http://localhost:3000.

 Access the frontend:

-Open url-shortener-frontend/index.jx in your browser to use the application.
+Open url-shortener-frontend/index.html in your browser to use the application.

+---

 📚 Key Learnings
-Building a RESTful API using Express
+- Building a RESTful API using Express

-Handling URL routing and redirection
+- Handling URL routing and redirection

-Working with SQLite as a lightweight database solution
+- Working with SQLite as a lightweight database solution

-Creating a clean separation between frontend and backend code
+- Creating a clean separation between frontend and backend code

-Generating unique short codes safely and efficiently
+- Generating unique short codes safely and efficiently

+---

 🚧 Future Improvements
-Add a user interface for viewing and managing created URLs
+- Add a user interface for viewing and managing created URLs

-Store creation timestamps and click analytics for short URLs
+- Store creation timestamps and click analytics for short URLs

-Add custom alias support for short URLs
+- Add custom alias support for short URLs

-Implement validation and error handling on the frontend
+- Implement validation and error handling on the frontend